Chris Cornell: Memorial and tributes

 On the first anniversary of Cornell's death on May 18, 2018, Alice in Chains paid tribute to him by covering two Soundgarden songs, "Hunted Down" and "Boot Camp", respectively, closing their headlining set at the Rock on the Range festival in Columbus, Ohio.
 Towards the end of "Boot Camp", the lights on stage spelled out "CC" for Chris Cornell and "SG" for Soundgarden as feedback rang out.
 Soundgarden had been scheduled to headline the festival in 2017 prior to Cornell's death.
 On May 20, 2018, Tool dedicated their entire set at Rock on the Range to the friends and family of Cornell.

-American rock band Guns N' Roses paid tribute to Cornell on their Not In This Lifetime...
-Tour.
+American rock band Guns N' Roses paid tribute to Cornell on their Not in This Lifetime...
+Tour by playing "Black Hole Sun" in their May 27 performance in Ireland.

 Alice in Chains' song "Never Fade" from their 2018 album Rainier Fog was partially inspired by Cornell's death.
-One of Cornell's acoustic guitars was also played by both Jerry Cantrell and William DuVall in the album.
+One of Cornell's acoustic guitars was also played by both Jerry Cantrell and William DuVall on the album.

 In July 2018, Ann Wilson released her cover of Audioslave's "I Am The Highway" in tribute to Cornell.
 The song is featured on her covers album Immortal, which honors Wilson's friends and other artists that have inspired her and who died recently.
 A life-size bronze statue of Cornell was placed at Seattle Center in October 2018.

 A compilation album titled Chris Cornell was released on November 16, 2018, featuring songs from Cornell's solo career and his three bands.

 On January 16, 2019, a five-hour tribute concert to Cornell named "I Am The Highway" was held at The Forum in Inglewood, CA and featured Foo Fighters, Metallica, Melvins, as well as members of Soundgarden, Audioslave and Temple of the Dog performing Cornell's songs alongside artists such as Fiona Apple, Jerry Cantrell, William DuVall, Miguel, Nikka Costa, Adam Levine, Jesse Carmichael, Jack Black, Geezer Butler, Ryan Adams, Taylor Momsen, Brandi Carlile, Perry Farrell, Juliette Lewis, Josh Homme, Miley Cyrus, Alain Johannes, Wayne Kramer, Peter Frampton and Ziggy Marley.

 Eddie Vedder covered Cornell's "Seasons" at Düsseldorf's Mitsubishi Electric Halle on June 30, 2019, and dedicated it to Cornell's daughter Lily.